-The Board of Directors has selected Grant Thornton LP as the Company's independent public accountants for the fiscal year ended December 31, 2001.
+The Board of Directors has selected Grant Thornton LLP as the Company's independent public accountants for the fiscal year ending December 31, 2002.
 Grant Thornton LLP began auditing the Company's financial statements in 2000.
 Its representatives are expected to be present at the Annual Meeting, will have an opportunity to make a statement if they desire to do so, and will be available to respond to appropriate questions.